isGandalf/nimbus_now/README.md

 ## 🛠 Installation

 Fairly easy.
-I've made this biginner friendly so if you use this as your school/college project, you can do so.
+I've made this beginner friendly so if you use this as your school/college project, you can do so.

 Follow these steps to set up and run Nimbus Now locally: